Complementary Medicines Regulations Declared Unlawful –

-The current regulatory regime imposed on traditional & natural health products stems from controversial ‘Complementary Medicine Regulations’ first gazetted in November 2013, and broader regulations to regulate ‘health supplements’ gazetted in August 2017.
-All these regulations fall under the 1965 apartheid era drug control legislation, namely the Medicines & Related Substances Act [Act 101 0f 1965].
-These draconian and unconstitutional regulations WILL soon result in the eradication of a thriving +/- R15 billion traditional & natural health product industry, leaving health conscious consumers with severely restricted healthcare choices, higher private and State medical expenses and the loss of over 50,000 full-time jobs and many more part-time income opportunities.
+The current regulatory regime imposed on traditional & natural health products stems from controversial Complementary Medicine regulations first gazetted in November 2013, and broader regulations to regulate ‘health supplements’ gazetted in August 2017.
+In August 2017 these regulations and further restrictions were written into the general regulations for medicines in support of the controversial Medicines and Related Substances Amendment Bill which was gazetted in January 2015.
+All these regulations fall under the 1965 apartheid-era drug control legislation, namely the Medicines & Related Substances Act [Act 101 0f 1965].
+These draconian and unconstitutional regulations WILL soon result in the eradication of a thriving +/- R15 billion traditional & natural health product industry, leaving health-conscious consumers with severely restricted healthcare choices, higher private and State medical expenses and the loss of over 5,000 full-time jobs and many more part-time income opportunities.

 The SAHPRA (and previous MCC) have failed to register a single traditional or natural health product since they were called up for registration on the 15th of November 2013.

 In April 2016 the previous Registrar of the Medicines Control Council, Ms Joey Gouws, made a presentation to industry stakeholders where she revealed that the Medicines Control Council had received approximately 120,000 product notifications by companies for traditional & natural health products sold on the market between February 2002 and December 2011.
-This was pursuant to regulatory notice R.204 gazetted on the 22nd of February 2002.
+This was under regulatory notice R.204 gazetted on the 22nd of February 2002.

 She also stated that out of these 120,000 products for which they had received notifications, approximately 150 applications for product registration had been received since the November 2013 regulations came into effect.
 This low number attests to the industry’s inability to comply with the stringent, costly and inappropriate registration requirements for pharmaceutical drugs.
 Of those 150 applications, only 6 [six] product applications were later deemed acceptable by the Authority for further assessment.
 These 6 products received the ‘right of sale’ in the government gazette on the 16th of April 2016, pending their application for registration.

-To date none of these 6 products have had their applications approved or rejected.
+To date, none of these 6 products have had their applications approved or rejected.
 We have maintained contact with the applicants for some of these six products and have been reliably informed that there has been little progress in assessing them.
-Their queries concerning the progress of their assessment have have not been cogently addressed.
+Their queries concerning the progress of their assessment have not been cogently addressed.

 It appears the SAHPRA is either unable to assess traditional & natural health products under its current drug assessment framework, or they are deliberately obstructing and eliminating the entire traditional & natural health product sector by making it impossible for manufacturers and importers to comply financially and technically with procedures and standards which are only appropriate for novel chemical compounds (pharmaceutical drugs).